raspberrypilearning/getting-started-with-guis/en/step_11.md

 app.display()
 ```

+You can also download a full working example [here](resources/gui_test.py).

-Now let's look at some more complicated GUI widgets: combo boxes, check boxes, radio buttons and the menu bar.
-We will make a simple cinema booking GUI to demonstrate these widgets.
+Next we'll make a simple GUI for booking cinema tickets to look at some a little more complicated GUI widgets: combo boxes, check boxes, radio buttons, and the menu bar.